isaldiviagonzatti/landCSinkWealth/README.md

 - **Method**
   - `stats`: Summary statistics (mean, median, percentiles, etc.)
   - `boot_stats`: Bootstrapped statistics used for uncertainty analysis
-  - `final`: Final merged outputs for replication or figure generation

 ## License

 <!-- This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details. -->